-As much as I love the historic and cultural aspects of travelling in Europe, when visiting certain countries, the food is a huge part of the experience.
+As much as I love the historic and cultural aspects of travelling in Europe, food is a huge part of the experience when visiting certain countries.
 Belgium is a perfect example of this, with the capital Brussels being one of the top foodie destinations in the world.

 A great way to experience the specialties of Belgian cuisine is through a cooking class in Brussels.
 In this guide, I recommend the best classes where you can learn to make Belgian chocolate and waffles.

 It might be superficial to only think of beer, chips, chocolate and waffles when thinking about Brussels.
 There is considerably more to Belgian cuisine, no doubt.

 But the reality is those specialties are a huge part of what makes Brussels a top food destination.

 I’m sure the locals roll their eyes at that suggestion, but for those of us short on time, we’re often looking for the highlights.

 One of the best ways to get involved on a trip to Brussels is to take a cooking class or workshop.

 The two most popular Brussels cooking classes are chocolate making and waffles making.

 The classes immerse you into the making experience for a couple of hours, where you’ll learn new skills to take home with you and enjoy the experience with some locals and fellow tourists.